9 Types of Shower Doors and Their Differences (with Pictures)

 Whether you’re building a new custom shower or you’re just remodeling, one of the most important decisions you’ll make during the process is what type of shower door you’re going to install.
-The wrong choice here can ruin the overall look of your shower.
+The wrong choice here can ruin the overall look of your shower and bathroom.

 However, the right shower door can truly enhance your shower, transforming it into a unique and beautiful work of art.
 Each type of shower door has its own unique appearance that can fit different tastes.
 Some are intended for specific shower designs, such as those built into a corner.
 There are pivot shower doors, as well as doors that slide and hinge.
 Some have metal frames that surround the glass while others are completely frameless.

 With so many types of shower door options to choose from, it can start to get overwhelming.
 Don’t worry, we’ve broken down nine different types of shower doors so that you can understand the differences between each of them.

 1. Framed Shower Doors

 This is the standard type of shower door that most of us are most familiar with.
 They’re cost-effective and easier to install than frameless doors.
 In fact, homeowners with some DIY experience may even be able to install them themselves.
 Framed setups can be sliding doors, hinged doors, or pivot shower doors.
 A framed shower door has a metal frame that goes all the way around the perimeter to provide strength and stability.
 While it does this job well, it comes with an unintended side effect.
 The metal used for the frame can detract from the overall looks of the shower.

 2. Frameless Shower Doors